programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 Name: title, dtype: object
 ```

-{% include figure.html filename="clustering-with-sklearn-in-Python-fig12.png" caption="Figure 12: PCA-reduced version of the abstracts dataset displaying the DBSCAN clustering with eps=0.2." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig12.png" caption="Figure 12: PCA-reduced version of the abstracts dataset displaying the DBSCAN clustering with eps=0.2." %}

-Even though the clustering, in this case, was far from perfect, it also gave some valuable results.
-Consequently, it might be pertinent to keep tuning the parameters and trying out different feature sets (reduced, non-reduced, maybe by adding some additional feature selection steps of choosing promising word fields, etc.).
-Of course, we could also apply some other clustering algorithms.
+Even though the clustering, in this case, was far from perfect, it also gave some valuable results which we could use as additional information to the more promising results of the k-means clustering.
+It might also be pertinent to keep tuning the parameters and trying out different feature sets (reduced, non-reduced, maybe by adding some additional feature selection steps of choosing promising word fields, etc.) to achieve better results with DBSCAN.
+Of course, we could also apply some other clustering algorithms and then combine the results of the different clustering algorithms.
+For instance, we could build a basic recommender system suggesting other articles with similar topics to a reader based on previous readings.
+This recommender system could consider the clusters of both the DBSCAN and the k-means algorithms.
 However, these additional steps are no longer part of this tutorial, and I encourage you to try them out with your own data.

 # Summary
 I hope to have shown that clustering is indeed a valuable step during exploratory data analysis that enables you to gain new insights into your data.

 The clustering of the `DNP_ancient_authors.csv` and the `RELIGION_abstracts.csv` datasets provided decent results and identified reasonable groupings of authors and articles in the data.
+In case of the abstracts dataset, we have even built a basic recommender system that assists us when searching for articles with similar topics.
 Yet, the discussion of the results also illustrated that there is always room for interpretation, and that not every cluster necessarily needs to provide useful insights from a scholarly (or human) perspective.
 Albeit this general ambiguity when applying machine learning algorithms, our analysis demonstrated that k-means and DBSCAN are great tools that can help you to develop or empirically support new research questions.
 In addition, they may also be implemented for more practical tasks, for instance when searching for articles related to a specific topic.

 # Bibliography